VMNakano/Portfolio_Data_Science_na_Pratica/README.md

 My credentials include a specialization in Internal Audit and Governmental Control from Instituto Serzedello Corrêa - TCU, an MBA in Business Strategy from Fundação Getúlio Vargas - FGV, as well as a specialization in Applied Natural Sciences from Université Catholique de Louvain - UCL - Belgium.

-**Background in:** Engineering, Industrial Production, Auditing in bids and contracts and Data Analysis.
+**Background in:** Engineering, industrial production, auditing in bids and contracts and data analysis projects at TCU.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/val%C3%A9ria-n-13030747/)